twotwentyseven/handbook/appraisal-programme.md

    </td>
    <td>As a celebration of your work, you’ll share your new learning in a workshop or demo with the team.
    </td>
-   <td>Along with your team lead and Eric, you’ll schedule a time to share toward the end of your plan.
+   <td>Along with your team lead and Nathan, you’ll schedule a time to share toward the end of your plan.
    </td>
   </tr>
 </table>